StevenTammen/bibledocs.org/content/subject-index.md

 study-title="On Honoring and Obeying Parents" page-title="However, if Our Parents Are Out of Line, There Are Exceptions" header-title="Spousal abuse and divorce"
 %}}

+## Submission {#submission}

+### Submission > Dedicating yourself to service does not debase you, but elevates you {#submission-dedicating-yourself-to-service-does-not-debase-you-but-elevates-you}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-son-the-2nd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Son (the 2nd Person of the Trinity)"
+%}}

+## Subordination of the Son to the Father's authoritative will {#subordination-of-the-son-to-the-father-s-authoritative-will}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-son-the-2nd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Son (the 2nd Person of the Trinity)"
+%}}

 ## Tabernacle {#tabernacle}